Maurrassisme

 Maurrassisme is a political doctrine originated by Charles Maurras (1868–1952), most closely associated with the Action française movement.
-Maurassisme advocates absolute integral nationalism, monarchism, corporatism, national syndicalism, and opposition to democracy, liberalism, capitalism, and communism.
+Maurrassisme advocates absolute integral nationalism, monarchism, corporatism, national syndicalism, and opposition to democracy, liberalism, capitalism, and communism.

 The doctrine of Maurrassisme

 A state of decadence

 Maurrassisme had as its ambition to be a counter-revolutionary doctrine, affirming the cohesion of France and its greatness.
 It began from a slogan "Politics first", from a postulate, patriotism, which the French Revolution had erased in preference to nationalism, and a state: for Maurras, the French society of the late 19th century was undermined by decadence and corruption.
 According to him, these ills arose from the Revolution and caused their paroxysm in the Dreyfus affair.
 Maurras' philosophical influences ranged from Plato and Aristotle to Joseph de Maistre, passing through Dante, Thomas Aquinas and Auguste Comte.
 His historical influences ranged from Sainte-Beuve to Fustel de Coulanges passing through Hippolyte Taine and Ernest Renan.

 At fault, for Maurras, was the revolutionary and romanic spirit, borne by the liberal forces which he called the four confederated states (États confédérés), defined by him in 1949 in Pour un jeune Français: the Jews, the Protestants, the freemasons and foreigners whom Maurras called "metics" (métèques).
 These represented the "anti-France"; they could not in any way be admitted as part of the French nation.